 - participate and collaborate in scholarly activity, research and service program

 The didactic curriculum complements the residents’ clinical experiences.
 The core curriculum offers the knowledge and experience required in the medical and dental management of the pediatric and special needs patient.
 In addition, the curriculum meets the eligibility requirements of the ADA Committee on Dental Accreditation Standards for Advanced Education in Pediatric Dentistry and the American Board of Pediatric Dentistry.

 The program is designed to ensure that the residents will become proficient in diagnosis, risk assessment and comprehensive treatment planning.
 Residents will develop the skills and knowledge to diagnose and treat acute infections and pain of the oral region, and traumatic injuries to the dental and maxillofacial tissues.

 Residents will complete necessary didactic and clinical training in anesthesiology and pediatric dentistry to obtain a certificate in New York State for moderate sedation.

 Service rotations to Pediatric Medicine, Emergency Medicine and Anesthesiology, which are designed to allow for continuity of patient care, take place at Stony Brook University Hospital and Stony Brook Medicine outpatient clinics.

 The Pediatric Dentistry Residency program has a strong community service component.
-Residents participate in oral health programs, within school-based, Head Start and WIC programs and local community health centers.
+Residents participate in oral health programs, within school-based, Head Start and WIC programs and local family shelters.
 Residents participate in healthcare provider, allied health staff and caregiver education, and provide oral health services in the underserved areas of Suffolk County.
 Many of these community services take place in the Stony Brook Dental Mobile Clinic.

 The salary of the pediatric dentistry residents is competitive with that offered in the tri-state area.
 No tuition is charged.